razielgdn/risingembeddedmx/contents/_notes/en/docker-jekyll.md

 # Configure timezone (prevents interactive prompts)
 # Set the timezone to America/Monterrey
-# This is useful for applications that rely on the system's timezone settings.
-# It ensures that the container's time is consistent with the specified timezone.

 ENV TZ="America/Monterrey"
 RUN ln -snf /usr/share/zoneinfo/$TZ /etc/localtime && echo $TZ > /etc/timezone

 # Install system dependencies and tools
 # This includes essential build tools and libraries for Ruby and Jekyll
-# as well as git and curl for version control and downloading files.
-# It also includes sudo for user permissions and tzdata for timezone configuration.
-# Clean up apt cache to reduce image size.
 RUN apt-get update && apt-get install -y \
     git \
     curl \